-The pea-size pituitary gland is important to the functioning of the human body.
+The pea-sized pituitary gland is important to the functioning of the human body.
 It is located at the base of the brain.
 Despite its size, the pituitary gland is responsible for producing hormones that regulate critical body organs and glands, including those that affect body tissues, such as bones and the milk-producing breast glands.
 Some of these glands include the thyroid gland, the adrenal glands, the ovaries, and the testicles.

 Although a minority of these tumors are part of a genetic disorder, the cause of most pituitary tumors is unknown.
 There are no known environmental or lifestyle-related risks.